-The Company has 3 employees, all of whom are male and Directors of the Company.
-The profile of the Directors and their remuneration is detailed in the Directors' Report on pages 7 and 8.
+The Company has three employees, all of whom and Directors of the Company.
+The profile of the Directors and their remuneration is detailed in the Directors' Report on pages 8 and 9.

 Risk review

 The Company's exposure to various risks and risk management objectives are detailed in Note 3.